-- 1. The exam will be cumulative, but will be slightly more focused on the material since Exam 2 (non-homogeneous equations and nonlinear systems). - 2.
+- 1. The exam will be cumulative, but will be slightly more focused on the material since Exam 2 (trace-determinant plane, non-homogeneous equations, and nonlinear systems). - 2.
 Calculators and other electronic devices are prohibited.
 All calculations will be able to be completed by hand. - 3.
 I will hold extra office hours on Tuesday afternoon.
-I plan to be in my office from 2-5 pm (Hill 216) on December 20th.
+I plan to be in my office from 2-5 pm (Hill 216) on December 19th.
 If this does not work for you, and you'd like to meet at some other time, please feel free to contact me via email, and I'm sure we can set something up. - 4.
-There will also be a review held by the TA Michael Breeling on Friday December 16th, in SEC 210, from 6-8 pm.
-He will plan to go over the review problems posted on the website, as well as answer any other questions you might have. - 5.
 I have designed the exam to take approximately two hours, but you may stay the full three if you'd prefer.